MominAhmed123/MominAhmed123.github.io/index.md

 published: true
 ---

 Hello!
 My name is Momin and I am currently a Mathematics + Computer Science Double Major at Hong Kong University of Science and Technology (HKUST).
-Within Computer Science, I am very much interested in algorithms and I am also currently quite involved in competitve coding.
+Within Computer Science, I am very much interested in algorithms and I am also love to participate in competitive coding.
 Within Mathematics, I like pure maths and I have also been involved with math olympiads.

 Besides these two, teaching excites me alot.
 I have been involved with teaching Maths and CS for quite some time now.
 I really enjoy it and I think it's quite fulfilling.

-I am also 21 years old - which means I like video games.
+I am also 22 years old - which means I like video games.
 Oh, I also likes cats (very original, I know).

 Check out my [Skills](#skills), [Experiences](#exp), and [Awards](#awards) below!